Formerly Fluffy: #BlackInkCHI Star Ashley Flaunts Her NEW Slimmy Trimmy Gym Body

 Look at how slimmmmm she is now.
 Viewers of the show from the first season remember how thick she used to be.

+What waist???
 In case you need a refresher, Ashley shows off some before and afters of her body.
-Hit the flip to see her then and now!

 View this post on Instagram